1dv032/syllabus/resources/part_2/rubyonrails_production.md

 ```
 This will minify all css and javascript and compile if using SASS/LESS/Coffeescript.
 The generated inks will also be rewritten and point to these files.
 Check the source code of the running application.
 Be sure to restart the application.

+## config/environments
+The RoR-framework has different files for different envireonments.
+It could be a good idea to see the content in production.rb.
+One thing to observe is the flag config.force_ssl which is default set to ture.
+That means that the application will redirect all calls to port 80 to port 443.
+That could be problem if we are handling the HTTPS in the reversed proxy and use plain HTTP internal.